fmcubium/OSC-Websocket-Testing/README.md

 Currently in testing phase!

 *Want to help?
-Talk to AlexWala on the OSC discord in the #echologator channel!*
+Talk to AlexWala in the OSC discord in the #echologator channel!*